arasharchor/android-app-thesis-yen/README.md

 3) The connection between systemID and IP address has now been confirmed and is immediately usable.
 This means the user does NOT have to reenter the IP Insertion dialog like the segment in the thesis states.

+- The Connect tab can be rotated to both portrait and landscape orientation.
+The code provided by the $3 Gesture Recognizer framework however, forces landscape mode by default.
+Since changing orientation destroys and recreates Android Fragments, this has probably been forced for a reason.
+We didn't test the implications of disabling this enforcement and switching orientations.
+This means the Train, Recognize and Gesture Library tabs will always run in landscape mode.

 Known issues:
 - As the message on the Recognize tab states: the Vibration Feedback function is experimental since with this feature enabled, sometimes additional gestures get triggered aside from the requested one.
 For example, when you exercised a circle, the recognizer will classify it as a circle.
 The Pebble will then vibrate 1 time to indicate a gesture was recognized.
 And this vibration will trigger an up, down, left or right gesture right after.